bergeramit/ShabgakEmbbededChallenge1/README.md

  RECORD rec;
 }
 ```
-This leads us to see that the whole memory (other than a record 0x4fff) was saved thjis way.
+This leads us to see that the whole memory (other than a record 0x4fff) was saved this way.

 ## Getting to know the formats